 Finally, once you have built a community of customers, you need to ensure these existing customers continue to buy from you and refer more leads to you.
 Going back to our earlier example:

 Someone who has bought a heavily discounted tie from you is now invested and trusts your business.
-You can send them content on up-sells such as a shirt or pants that would go well with the tie they bought.
+You can send them content on up-sells.
+This can be a shirt or pants that would go well with the tie they bought.
 These items are of higher value but now, the customer trusts your business and the quality you provide.
 Get these customers to refer friends by incentivizing them with discounts to continue feeding the conversion channel you built for Activation of leads.

 Your goal is to drive your customer to purchase higher ticket items that complement their earlier purchases and incentivize them to refer their friends.

 Once you have the funnels set up for the different stages of your customer lifecycle on your business website, track them using Google Analytics and set up goals for your conversions.
-Google Analytics provides you data, which is essential feedback as to how your strategies are doing and whether it is giving you the returns you need.
-This data is important when it comes to conversion optimization as it will show the exact touch points of visitors from the page they land on your website and the different steps they take on your website.
+Google Analytics provides you data.
+This is essential feedback as to how your strategies are doing.
+You will also know whether it is giving you the returns you need.
+This data is important when it comes to conversion optimization.
+It will show the exact touch points of visitors from the page they land on your website and the different steps they take on your website.
 Although you build specific funnels, it is likely that visitors will end up landing on other pages in your site before beginning on the funnel you set for them.
 A conversion in the diagram below is defined as an enquiry left by a visitor.

 As you can see, at every stage, there are many visitors that leave your funnel.
 This is known as ‘drop-off’.
-When you think about conversion optimization, your goal is to reduce the drop-off rate and there are a number of approaches to improve that figure.
+When you think about conversion optimization, your goal is to reduce the drop-off rate.
+There are a number of approaches to improve that figure.

 Optimize By Page

-A simple method, for the example above, would be optimizing the einquiry form page by experimenting with the copywriting or changing the call to action design.
+Optimize the inquiry form page by experimenting with the copywriting or changing the call to action design.
 As stated in the image, optimization of 1% has the potential to jumpstart your enquiries by 50%.
-A general rule of thumb is to begin tweaks from the bottom of the funnel (unless there is an identifiable website page which has a significant drop off that requires immediate attention) as small improvements further down the funnel lead to significant changes to overall results.
-While it is crucial to do constant testing, it’s also important to give changes enough time to identify which ones improved your results.
+A general rule of thumb is to begin tweaks from the bottom of the funnel (unless there is an identifiable website page which has a significant drop off that requires immediate attention).
+Small improvements further down the funnel lead to significant changes to overall results.
+It is crucial to do constant testing.
+It’s also important to give changes enough time to identify which ones improved your results.

-Besides the pages that you specifically built for your funnel, look through your analytics to see the path visitors take on your website to reach your desired action and optimize the most popular ones.
+Besides the pages that you specifically built for your funnel, look through your analytics.
+See the path visitors take on your website to reach your desired action and optimize the most popular ones.

 Optimize By Referrals

-Through your analytics, it is possible to see where your users are coming from, i.e. how they end up on your landing page.
+Through your analytics, it is possible to see where your users came from.
 The source of this traffic can also be tweaked.
 For example, if you’re running a PPC advertising campaign and you see this source is seeing the most drop off in your users in the funnel, you can assume that either your ads need to be tweaked or it’s not a marketing channel that’s working for you.